oliviafreidenreich/J124FinalProject/README.md

-# [TITLE]
+# Bay Area Juvenile Halls
 ## J124 Final Project
 By Olivia "Liv" Freidenreich

 This project was made possible by the Board of State and Community Corrections Juvenile Detention Profile Survey.

 ## Story Pitch
 The Juvenile Justice system in California has changed dramatically in the past two years, following Governor Newsome's announcement that all Department of Juvenile Justice facilities will be closed by June 30, 2023.
-Counties who have incarcerated youth in these high-security, prison-like facilities now have to find suitable housing that abides by Title XV rules
+Counties who have incarcerated youth in these high-security, prison-like facilities now have to find suitable housing for the youth that formerly lived in DJJ.
+Strict Title XV rules that outline requirements for hallway width, recreational time, and maximum cell hours are proving difficult to satisfy, so youth remain locked in juvenile halls and juvenile camps/ranches for the meantime.

+I plan to look at data that breaks down population size of California incarcerated youth in the past 20 years.
+The data breaks down population between the three prior specified facilities and also between the status of youth trials.
+This project feels like the first part of a longer series of data analysis, analysis that will be possible after the next few years when I can look at how the DJJ's closure has impacted other youth facilities.

+### Sources
+**Laurel Arroyo**, _Alameda County Office of Public Defenders_ and _President of the Volunteer Board of Pacific Juvenile Defender Center_ <br>
+(415) 595-3795<br>
+Ms. Arroyo has worked as a Public Defender for over 20 years and has defended youth for a decade.
+She is the director of a group that writes and advocates for bills that protect the rights of juvenile offenders and increase their chances of rehabilitation.
+She knows the justice system very well and without breaking confidentiality, can tell me about the shortcomings of the system and facilities and how they have impacted her clients.

+**Tracy Gallardo**, _Legislative Assistant to Supervisor Shamann Walton_<br>
+(415) 554-7670<br>
+Ms. Gallardo has worked for the San Francisco County Board of Supervisors for years and knows the juvenile justice system very well.
+The Board of Supervisors are in charge of finding a replacement for the DJJ and she knows a lot about the Title XV requirements and status of finding a replacement facility.

+**Doug Styles**, _Director of Huckleberry Youth Program’s Community Assessment & Resource Center (CARC)_<br>
+(415) 609-2423<br>
+Mr. Styles is the Director of a community-based organization that provides diversion and rehabilitation programs for system-impacted youth in San Francisco.
+He is a great source for success stories of youth who have avoided lockup and have grown through rehabilitation programs.

+### Data Sources
+["Alameda County At The Crossroads Of Juvenile Justice Reform"]([url](http://www.cjcj.org/uploads/cjcj/documents/alameda_cross.pdf)) by: Center on Juvenile and Criminal Justice, Ella Baker Center for Human Rights, Books Not Bars Campaign, National Center for Youth Law, National Council on Crime, and Delinquency Youth Law Center
+> The Center for Juvenile and Criminal Justice has released several interesting reports, but I found this one most relevant to my focus on Alameda County.
+It identifies specific examples of the county failing to treat youth with care and resources and proposes solutions to the problems raised.

+[California State Association of Counties Report]([url](https://www.counties.org/sites/main/files/file-attachments/juvenile_hall_report_and_toolkit_2019.pdf)) breaks down the types of facilities in each county, how they are instructed to treat youth, and the services they offer.
+> This source is important to me because it provides a fairly distanced, unbiased account of juvenile facilities in California.
+I want to be sure to include a variety of perspectives in my reporting and this is a pretty standard example of such a report.

+[November 2021 Report on Financial Restrictions limiting Justice in Juvenile cases](November 2021 Report on Financial Restrictions limiting Justice in Juvenile cases.) by the California Policy Lab.
+> This report is a little less relevant to the topics I've been researching, but gives an interesting, factual perspective on finances impacting youth's access to justice.
+It is fairly short and would be good reading for background information.

 ## Cleaning Data